Top 10 AI SOC Agents, Platforms and Solutions in 2026

 MSSP Multi-Tenancy Requirements

 For managed security service providers, Conifers CognitiveSOC provides robust client segregation, per-tenant customization, and scalable architecture supporting growth without linear headcount increases.
+This directly addresses the profitability challenge MSSPs face when trying to maintain service quality across expanding client bases.

 Market Context and Future Outlook